Disco Dancer: Soundtrack

 The music for all the songs were composed by Bappi Lahiri and the lyrics were penned by Anjaan and Faruk Kaiser.
+The song Koi Yahaan Nache Nache was copied from the 1979 song Video Killed the Radio Star.
 The tracks on the 1982 soundtrack album are as follows:

 The song "Yaad Aa Raha Hai" has been described as a synthesized, minimalist, high-tempo, electronic disco song.
 Geeta Dayal described it as a "disco anthem for the ages, and one of the best songs Lahiri ever did."

-The song "Jimmy Jimmy Jimmy Aaja" has similarities to 1980 French disco song "T’es OK" by Ottawan.
-The song "Auva Auva" (picturized on Karan Razdan's character Sam) was inspired by the 1979 synthpop hit "Video Killed the Radio Star" by The Buggles.
+The song "Jimmy Jimmy Jimmy Aaja" has similarities to 1980 French disco song "T'es OK" by Ottawan.
+The song "Auva Auva" (picturized on Karan Razdan's character Sam) was inspired by the 1979 synth-pop hit "Video Killed the Radio Star" by The Buggles.
 The song "Cerrone's Paradise" by Cerrone was used in the scene when David Brown discovers Anil who is dance-walking down a street.
 The song "Krishna Dharti Pe Aaja Tu" was inspired by "Jesus" by Tielman Brothers.
 This version was used in the movie where Jimmy is practicing dance.

 The Disco Dancer soundtrack was popular worldwide, particularly in India, the Soviet Union, and China.
 The soundtrack went Platinum in India, equivalent to 1 million sales, and received a Gold Award in China.